 In joining the team at Big Brothers and Big Sisters, Thom, who supports the notion that "no significant learning can take place without a significant relationship," looks forward to supporting a caring process for such relationships to begin and flourish.
 Thom enjoys the quality and beauty of the Flathead area rivers where he patiently practices fly fishing.
 He also takes advantage of the valley's mountain bike and hiking trails.

-My family, along with my father, have recently moved to Missoula after living in NW Washington for 15 years.
+My family moved to Missoula after living in NW Washington for 15 years.
 Originally from the interior of Alaska, I traveled the world in my youth with a backpack and desire to explore.
 Now settled in Montana, we couldn't be happier with the sense of strong community and beauty of the state.

 My BBBS journey started as a mentor in the School Buddies program.
 Immediately I knew I wanted to be a bigger part of the program and was lucky enough to be hired on.
-Throughout my 10 years I saw the tremendous impact mentoring can have on all parties involved: the mentee, the family and the mentor.
-Each of us has one person they can think back to who made an impact on their lives.
-I'm full of gratitude to be a part of bringing those people to children who need it the most.
+Throughout my 10+ years I have seen the tremendous impact mentoring can have on all parties involved.
+Each of us can think back to one person who made an impact in their life.
+I'm full of gratitude to be a part of bringing that impact to children who need it the most.